rmcar17/SpectralClusterSupertreeAnalysis/README.md

 ### IQTree2 (Optional)

 Download IQ-TREE 2 from the [official website](http://www.iqtree.org/), and ensure the command line application is available from the path.

-## Download Datasets
+## Download Datasets (Optional)

-TODO put link to Zenodo containing data files.
-Perhaps add script to unpack correctly.
+A script has been set up to download and unpack all datasets from Zenodo (<https://zenodo.org/doi/10.5281/zenodo.11118021>).

+To download, run `python get_data.py` in the terminal.
+The script may take some time to run as it downloads then unpacks ~1GB of compressed data.

 ## Command Line Interface